ClaytonWilson17/investing/README.md

 This tool and strategy is for investors looking to have above average returns while minimizing the risk that comes with investing in individual stocks.
 Using this strategy you will:
 * Spend several weeks learning about basic options and investment principles
 * Spend 30 minutes per week implimenting these strategies
 * Ideally get 20-35% anual return on investment.
-This is not a garantee or financial advise, but an average of what we've seen.
+This is not a garantee or financial advice, but an average of what we've seen.
 * Have 10,000 USD or more for investing in stable stocks

 ## Mailing list for options investors